ultralightweight/qtils/docs/tutorial/collections.rst

 Caveats
 ----------

-Because :class:`qdict` uses the attribute access to allow access to items, the access to actual attributes becomes quite tricky and can result unexpected behaviour.
+Because :class:`qdict` uses the attribute access to allow access to items, the access to actual attributes becomes quite tricky and can result in unexpected behaviour.

 This problem is not encoutered during normal use.
-However, if a new class is created to inhert from qdict, unexpected things will happen.
+However, if a new class is to be created to inhert from qdict, unexpected things will happen.

  Consider the following example: